mhammond/uniffi-rs/docs/handles.md

 UniFFI uses handles to pass Rust objects across the FFI to the foreign code.
 The handles point to an entry inside a `HandleMap`

+## Definitions

+### Handle

+A `Handle` is a 64-bit integer, segmented as follows:
+- Bits 0-32: `Vec` index
+- Bit 32: foreign bit that's set for handles for foreign objects, but not Rust objects.
+  This allows us to differentiate trait interface implementations.
+- Bits 33-40: map id -- a unique value that corresponds to the map that generated the handle
+- Bits 40-48: generation counter
+- Bits 48-64: unused

-## HandleMap
+### HandleMap

-A `HandleMap` is a `Vec` where each item is either:
+A `HandleMap` is a `Vec`, with a limit of 2^32 entries of 64bit integers.
+Each entry is either:

 - **Occupied**
   - The foreign side holds a handle that's associated with the entry.
-  - Stores a `T` value (typically an `Arc<>`).
-  - Stores a `generation` counter used to detect use-after-free bugs
-  - Stores a `map-id` value used to detect handles used with the wrong `HandleMap`
+The lower 32 bits are zero with the upper 32bits of the 64bit handle held by the foreign side.
 - **Vacant**
   - Each vacant entry stores the index of the next vacant entry.
     These form a linked-list of available entries and allow us to quickly allocate a new entry in the `HandleMap`
+  - Stores some of the

-  - Stores the `generation` counter value from the last time it was occupied, or 0 if it was never occupied.
+  the `generation` counter value from the last time it was occupied, or 0 if it was never occupied.

 Furthermore, each `HandleMap` stores its own `next` value, which points to the first vacant entry on the free list.
 The value u32::MAX indicates indicates there is no next item and is represented by the `EOL` const.